-This foundational coursea are designed to introduce the art of physical examination as a bridge between anatomy, pathology and pathophysiology concepts with future therapeutic decision making.
+This foundational course is designed to introduce the art of physical examination as a bridge between anatomy, pathology, and pathophysiology concepts with future therapeutic decision making.
 Students will be familiarized with the process of information gathering of symptoms, signs, nonverbal communication skills, medical history, verbal techniques of communication and empathy.
-Basic techniques on how to conduct a physical exam from head to toe and the use of the stethoscope, otoscope, and sphygmomanometer will be introduced.
+Basic techniques on how to conduct a physical exam from head to toe and the use of the stethoscope, otoscope, sphygmomanometer, and glucometer will be introduced.